Model Specific Parameters

 Source:vignettes/model-specific-parameters.Rmd

-additional data is referred to as “model specific parameters”.
-This
+defined.
+This additional information is referred to as “model-specific

-document describes how to correctly specify these parameters on
+parameters”.
+This document describes how to specify these parameters

-construction of the associated GBMDist object as well as
+when constructing the associated GBMDist object, as well as

 their default values.